jonastreub/DeviceOrientationManager/README.md

 # DeviceOrientationManager

 Useful device orientation data for [Framer](http://framerjs.com) prototypes.
 Find out what direction the user is facing and point them in the right direction.
+If you are interested in Virtual Reality you should check out the [VRComponent](https://github.com/jonastreub/VRComponent).

 ## Example

-- [Compass](http://share.framerjs.com/h5r07gzwatsj/) (only works on mobile)
+- [Compass](http://share.framerjs.com/h5r07gzwatsj/) (uses `compassHeading`, only works on mobile)
+- [WaveReader](http://share.framerjs.com/dfqoti70fulk/) (uses `elevation`, only works on mobile)

 ## Properties